 The Omaha, Neb., native has developed some of the top divers in MSU history, as all four of the men's and women's 1- and 3-meter school records (6 dives) have been broken on his watch.

-On the men's side, Huelskamp has qualified a diver for the NCAA Zone `D' Championships in each of the past seven seasons.
-Former school record holder Eric Ducourneau competed at Zones all four years of his career, while current diving standout Garrett Nevels has traveled to Iowa City, Iowa, and Houston, Texas, and Minneapolis, Minn. the past three seasons
+On the men's side, Huelskamp qualified a diver for the NCAA Zone `D' Championships in seven seasons.
+Former school record holder Eric Ducourneau competed at Zones all four years of his career, while diving standout Garrett Nevels traveled to Iowa City, Iowa, Houston and Minneapolis, Minnesota, for four zone appearances.

 In 2013-14, Nevels was recognized as the MAC Outstanding Diver of the Year following a first-place finish in the 1-meter and third-place finish in the 3-meter.
 He eventually finished 23rd in the 1-meter Zone D Diving Championships, five places out of the finals for the event.